 We then continue on for Germany’s best-preserved medieval town, Rothenburg ob der Tauber.

 A trip to Germany doesn’t seem complete without a visit to Rothenburg.
-This has been our European home base since 2000 and we have an apartment in the old town center.
+This has been James’ European home base since 1999 and he has an apartment in the old town center.

 James knows Rothenburg like a local, because he has been one for so long.
 You’ll fit right in with the friends of James.
 Enjoy delicious authentic recipes from the Franconian region of Germany.